dispatched-dev/dispatchedjs-sdk/README.md

 # DispatchedJS - SDK

-This is a TypeScript helper library for node.js server side to integrate [Dispatched](https://dispatched.dev) into your application.
+This is a TypeScript helper library for node.js server side to integrate [https://dispatched.dev](https://dispatched.dev) into your application.
+Perfect fot Next.js, Express, Koa, Hapi, Fastify, etc.

 ## Installation